Programming as Theory Building: Peter Naur's Essay

 Kitty as a Quick Access Terminal: The Convenience of a Dropdown

-Posted on Thu, 25 Dec 2025 in Systems • Tagged with kitty, terminal, quick-access, productivity, linux, shortcuts
+Posted on Thu, 25 Dec 2025 in Infraestructura • Tagged with kitty, terminal, acceso-rapido, productividad, linux, atajos

 Configure Kitty for instant and efficient access, combining the power of a modern terminal with the convenience of a dropdown.